kingsdigitallab/alice-thornton/frontend/posts/news/2023-07-12-project-symposium.md

 The image, from the *Book of Remembrances*, describes a rather different gathering in which Thornton records her delight as she and her family can celebrate the Lord’s Supper at their new home in East Newton (August 1662).

-*Book of Remembrances*, 69.
-Photo by Derek Beattie.